Best Working Capital Lines of Credit in 2026

 +

 However, Truist doesn’t list its minimum credit score requirements or estimated interest ranges, making it hard to compare against other traditional bank loans.
-Additionally, you’ll need to pledge collateral to take advantage of Truist’s longer terms and higher loan amounts.
+Additionally, if approved, you’ll need to visit a Truist branch in person to close on your new working capital line of credit.

 How to qualify